You've successfully subscribed to The Apex by Custodian

 A long time ago in a galaxy far, far away, George Lucas was a rule-breaking drag racer in Modesto, California, always on the hunt for tricks to help achieve warp speed in his Autobianchi Bianchina.
 A car obsessive, he would spend all day working on cars at a local garage, dreaming of being a professional racing driver.
 However a serious accident shortly before his graduation in 1962, where he was broadsided by a fellow street racer, left his Autobianchi completely destroyed and a young George Lucas fighting for his life in the local hospital.

-The near-death experience made him realise that perhaps the life of a racer was not for him; he went on to pursue his interests in photography and filmmaking to become the legendary director he is today.
-Apparently George remains an enthusiast, although we wonder what spectacles of speed the world would have witnessed if that 1962 race had gone his way!
+The near-death experience made him realise that perhaps the life of a racer was not for him; he went on to pursue his interests in photography and filmmaking to become the legendary director he is today, though he remains an enthusiast.

 James Garner